yanivakrish/drive-project/README.md

 3. From the root folder, run `npx nx serve client` in order to run the client.

-4. From the `apps/server` folder, run `py ./server.py` or `pyhon ./server.py` in order to run the server.
+4. From the `apps/server` folder, run `py ./server.py` or `python ./server.py` in order to run the server.

 5. Make sure you have MongoDB installed and the `MongoDB Compass` is running so the server will be able to interact with the database.